magnubgr/magnubgr.github.io/README.md

 **SW Developer Internship @ Eiendomsverdi (_Summer 2020_)**
 - Developed a machine learning model with PyTorch for image classification
 - React frontend and a Flask API backend fetching data from an SQL server.
-- Machine learning model resulted in a 90% accuracy.
+- Machine learning model resulted in 90% accuracy.

 **Data entry and SW development (Part-time) @ Eiendomsverdi (_March 2019 - March 2021_)**
 - Part-time job with data entry and manual quality control of data.
-Also smaller software development assignments.
+Also, smaller software development assignments.
 - Took initiative to streamline the data entry process through Python-scripts and a JavaScript Chrome-extension.

 **Scientific Research Assistant @ Forsvarets forskningsinstitutt  (_Summer 2018 and Summer 2019_)**
 - Modelling and simulation of interceptor missiles.
-Python for simulations, processing and parallelization.
+Python for simulations, processing, and parallelization.

 ## Papers
 Paper in IEEE TBioCAS: [A CMOS Multi-Electrode Array for Four-Electrode Bioimpedance Measurements](https://ieeexplore.ieee.org/document/9918036)